HeIIow2/music-downloader/README.md

 ## Installation

+You can find and get this project from either [PyPI](https://pypi.org/project/music-kraken/) as Python-Package or simply the source code from [GitHub](https://github.com/HeIIow2/music-downloader).
+Note that even though everything **SHOULD** work cross Plattform, I only tested it on Ubuntu.
-You can find this project on PyPI [https://pypi.org/project/music-kraken/](https://pypi.org/project/music-kraken/) or GitHub [https://github.com/HeIIow2/music-downloader](https://github.com/HeIIow2/music-downloader).
-If you enjoy this project, feel free to star it.
+If you enjoy this project, feel free to give it a Star on GitHub.

 ```sh
 # install it with